Dagoberto Moll

 Dagoberto Moll Sequeira (born 22 July 1927) is a Uruguayan former professional football player and manager.

+Career

-He is remembered for his part in the "Orquesta Canaro", an attacking line of Deportivo de La Coruña in the 1950s formed by Rafael Franco, Tino, Corcuera and Osvaldo.
+Moll is remembered for his part in the "Orquesta Canaro", an attacking line of Deportivo de La Coruña in the 1950s formed by Rafael Franco, Tino, Corcuera and Osvaldo.
 Moll was born in Montevideo.
 A forward, he played for Deportivo, Barcelona, Celta de Vigo and Elche in La Liga.